 There are a handful of spaces still available to name within SMU’s Hughes-Trigg Student Center.
 Learn more about these unique naming opportunities by contacting Brandon Starr at 214-768-7726 or firstname.lastname@example.org.

-- Atrium and Commons
+- Atrium commons

 - Varsity Lounge

-- Dean’s Suite
+- Dean’s conference room

-Exciting Transformations in Store for Hughes-Trigg Include
+Exciting transformations for Hughes-Trigg include:

-- Open floor plan and new grand staircase to create airy and expansive feel.
+- Open floor plan and new grand staircase to create airy and expansive feel

 Hughes-Trigg needs to be modernized to align quality and function with the excellence that SMU strives for.
 A great student center fosters campus involvement, attracts prospective students and bonds the student body.